 If your financial situation improves in the future, you can always modify your estate plan to include lower-priority beneficiaries.
 You may want to talk to a probate lawyer or financial advisor to figure out the size of the policy you'll need to provide support for your dependents.
 An estate plan can also dictate what happens to online accounts such as social media accounts, websites you own, email accounts or other digital assets.
 This is because estate plans are more than just the amount of money you have; they help ensure that your wishes for yourself, your family and your assets are fulfilled in the event of illness or death.
 A revocable living trust does not avoid estate taxes if your estate exceeds the estate tax exemption established by the federal government and your state.
 Life insurance is an important part of many estate plans especially if you have minor children or other family members who depend on your income.
 You should also create a list of invoices and accounts including contact information and account numbers for each one so that your representative can settle and close these accounts.

 Knowing what you owe helps your executor manage your wealth and keep your beneficiaries' expectations realistic.
-Finally, it will help determine if your estate plan should include trusts to benefit minor children, adults who cannot manage their finances or administer charitable donations.
-When you don't have an estate plan, financial decisions about your money, health care, and other issues may not be made the way you want them to.
-There are some plans that can automatically distribute your fund to your children or spouse, while others may leave it in the hands of your estate, which can have tax consequences that you don't want your beneficiaries to bear.
+Finally it will help determine if your estate plan should include trusts to benefit minor children adults who cannot manage their finances or administer charitable donations.
+When you don't have an estate plan financial decisions about your money health care and other issues may not be made the way you want them to.
+There are some plans that can automatically distribute funds to children or spouse while others may leave it in the hands of the estate which can have tax consequences that you don't want your beneficiaries to bear.